MadTeaPartyGames/the-gonzo-docs/docs/deepdive.md

 > Adding the tag **Gonzo.Effects.PartyLights** will add an animated set of colored lights.
 It has the following settings available.
 >
 > ![](../assets/images/party-settings.png)
 >
+> > 1. **Party Lights Color 1** - This is one of the colors used for the Party Lights effect.
+> > 1. **Party Lights Color 2** - This is one of the colors used for the Party Lights effect.
+> > 1. **Party Lights Color 3** - This is one of the colors used for the Party Lights effect.
+> > 1. **Party Lights Color 4** - This is one of the colors used for the Party Lights effect.
+> > 1. **Party Lights Pos** - This controls the position of the grid used for the Party Lights effect.
+> > 1. **Party Lights Speed** - This controls the size of the grid used for the Party Lights effect.
+The higher the value the faster the lights will pan in that direction.
+>
 > - **Pyramid**
 >